schneik80/Fusion-Create-Discipline-Document/README.md

 When creating the new related document you may select from a configurable list of workflows.
 Each workflow allows a pre-saved start document to be used to create the new related document.
 It also pre-populates the name of the new related document to capture workflow and the mae of the source document.
 This makes finding and understand why the new related document was created easier.

-Here are a few example fo how you might use this add-in:
+Here are a few examples for how you might use this add-in:

 ### AnyCAD

-You have an existing SolidWorks document that you upload using Fusion 360 Team to you hub you can open this SolidWorks part in Fusion 360 Desktop client and then use this asds-in to create a new referencing document for manufactuing and CNC programming.
+You have an existing SolidWorks document that you upload using Fusion 360 Team to you hub.
+You can open this SolidWorks part in Fusion 360 Desktop client and then use this add-in to create a new referencing document for manufacturing and CNC programming.

 ```mermaid
 graph TD